 New recovery method for joint and survivor annuity payments from qualified plans.
-For annuity starting dates beginning after December 31, 1997, a new method is used to figure the tax-free portion of an annuity that is payable over the lives of more than one annuitant.
-New law requires that the recovery factors (the number of anticipated monthly payments used to recover the tax-free investment in the contract or basis) be determined by combining the ages of the annuitants.
+For annuity starting dates beginning in 1998, a new method is used to figure the tax-free portion of an annuity that is payable over the lives of more than one annuitant.
+Under this new recovery method, the number of anticipated monthly payments used to recover the tax-free investment in the contract (or basis) is determined by combining the ages of the annuitants.

-The separate table for 1998 that applies to payments based on the lives of more than one annuitant is shown below:
+The separate table for 1998 that applies to payments based on the lives of more than one annuitant (shown on next page) is on line 3 (Table 2) of the Simplified Method Worksheet.

-Combined Age of Annuitants Number of Payments
+Combined Ages of Annuitants Number of Payments

 Not more than 110 410

 More than 110, but not more than 120 360

 More than 120, but not more than 130 310

 More than 130, but not more than 140 260

 More than 140 210

 Participant's compensation.
-For years beginning after December 1997, a participant's compensation includes certain deferrals unless the employer elects not to include any amount contributed under a salary reduction agreement (that is not included in the gross income of the employee).
-Under current law, the limits on contributions to a defined contribution plan cannot exceed the smaller of \$30,000 or 25% of the compensation actually paid the participant.
-New law, which takes into account amounts deferred in certain employee benefit plans, will increase the tax-deferred amount that may be contributed by the employer at the election of the employee.
+Beginning in 1998, a participant's compensation includes certain deferrals unless the employer elects not to include any amount contributed under a salary reduction agreement (that is not included in the gross income of the employee).
+Previously, the maximum amount that could be contributed to a defined contribution plan could not exceed the lesser of \$30,000 or 25% of the compensation actually paid the participant.
+Current law, which takes into account amounts deferred in certain employee benefit plans, will increase the tax-deferred amount that may be contributed by the employer at the election of the employee.
 The deferrals include amounts contributed by an employee under a:

-- Qualified cash or deferred arrangement (section 401(k) plan), - 2) Salary reduction agreement to contribute to a taxsheltered annuity 403(b) plan, - 3) Section 457 nonqualified deferred compensation plan, and - 4) Section 125 cafeteria plan.
+- 1) Qualified cash or deferred arrangement (section 401(k) plan), - 2) Salary reduction agreement to contribute to a taxsheltered annuity (403(b) plan), - 3) Section 457 nonqualified deferred compensation plan, and - 4) Section 125 cafeteria plan.

-Elective deferrals is defined later under Limits on Exclusion for Elective Deferrals, in the discussion of Taxation of Nonperiodic payments.
+Elective deferrals is defined later under Limits on Exclusion for Elective Deferrals, in the discussion of Taxation of Nonperiodic Payments.